clerk/clerk-firebase-starter/README.md

 To run the example locally you need to:

 1. Sign up for a Clerk account at http://clerk.dev/.
+2. Turn on and [configure the integration](https://docs.clerk.dev/frontend/integrations/firebase) on your Clerk dashboard.
-2. Setup the required Clerk Frontend API variable from you Clerk project as shown at [the example env file](./.env.example).
+3. Setup the required Clerk Frontend API variable from your Clerk project as shown at [the example env file](./.env.example).
-3. Replace the Firebase [configuration file](./config/firebase.web.ts) with you own project settings file.
+4. Replace the Firebase [configuration file](./config/firebase.web.ts) with you own project settings file.
-4. Check the instructions on how to setup your Firebase project for a similar setup at the specific [setup document](./docs/firebase_setup.md).
+5. Check the instructions on how to setup your Firebase project for a similar setup at the specific [setup document](./docs/firebase_setup.md).
-5. `yarn` to install the required dependencies.
+6. `yarn` to install the required dependencies.
-6. `yarn dev` and you are good to go.
+7. `yarn dev` and you are good to go.

 ## Contact